survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## Take Over an Existing Package

 Sometimes the process doesn't work ideally.
-Perhaps the project you want to contribute to has been abandoned by its authors or they are too busy to maintain it actively.
+The project you want to contribute could have been abandoned by its authors or they are too busy to maintain it actively.

 If you see value in the project and want to take over the maintenance, get in touch with the authors.
-You might be able to negotiate a good solution.
-Perhaps they would like to continue to work under some conditions.
+You might negotiate a good outcome.
+It's possible they would like to continue to work under some conditions.
 Contracting is an option.

 It's important to consider the project rights.
-This becomes important if you want to go into a more commercial direction with it and for example **dual license** it.
+This becomes vital in a more commercial direction and you could for example **dual license** it.
 In that case you would sell a specific version for commercial usage while also maintaining a version free for the community at large.

 This time pros and cons are more involved as you become more active.

 **Pros:**

 * You have control over the direction of the codebase.
-* The code stays maintained as long as you are willing to put effort to it.
+* The code stays maintained as long as you are willing to do it.

 **Cons:**